pbulsink/Resume/readme.md

 =======

-Analytical Chemist with a passion for problem-solving and a proven ability to leverage computational tools (R, VBA) to develop novel solutions.
+Analytical Chemist with a passion for problem-solving and a proven ability to leverage computational tools (R, VBA, Python) to develop novel solutions.
 Thrives in fast-paced environments, excelling at independent learning and driving innovative research efforts.

 Education
 =========